lord63/tldr.py/README.rst

 A: Add the command pages to the right folder(e.g. /tldrrepo/pages/linux);
 rebuild the index; done.

+    Q: I want a short command like `tldr COMMAND`, not `tldr find COMMAND`.

+A: I'm afraid not, but you can add an alias: `alias howto='tldr find'`, then use `howto tar`.

     Q: I don't like the default color theme, how to change it?

 A: Edit the tldr configuration file at ``~/.tldrrc``; modify the color